Regional and global politics have continued to take centre stage for investors throughout September.

 September was a challenging month for investors across the globe.
 Fluctuations in global markets and weaker performance in property and bonds means our plans have ended the month slightly lower than hoped.

 But, as long-term investors, we must remember to block out the ‘white noise’ that affects short-term movements and remain focussed on long-term goals.
-That’s the benefit you get from letting us manage your Plan for you.
+That’s the benefit you get from letting us manage your Investment Plan for you.
 Our investment team always remain focused on keeping your investment plan on track and will be ready to act as opportunities arise.

 Investing is for everyone.